mattpe/3dmra/docs/unity-assignment-4-vuforia.md

     - Change _Type_ in _Inspector_: _From Image_ -> _From Database_
     - Import default target database
     - Choose one of the provided image targets
-1. Add content (e.g. some 3D object(s)) to a child of the ImageTarget game object
+1. Add content (e.g. some 3D object(s)) as a child of the ImageTarget game object
 1. Build and run on a device (or use the [Vuforia play mode](https://library.vuforia.com/content/vuforia-library/en/articles/Solution/vuforia-play-mode-in-unity.html) and a webcam)
     - allow permission to use the camera of the device